 - a.
 Structural Controls - i.
-For Permittee owned/maintained structural controls, the structural controls shall be operated in a manner to reduce the discharge of pollutants, to the MEP; - ii.
-For Permittee owned/maintained structural controls, the Permittee shall include in the SWMPP and implement the following:
+For Permittee owned or operated structural controls, the structural controls shall be operated in a manner to reduce the discharge of pollutants and to include inspection and maintenance, to the MEP; - ii.
+For Permittee owned or operated structural controls, the Permittee shall include in the SWMPP and implement the following: - 1.
+A map of the structural controls, update as needed;

-- 1. A map of the structural controls and should be updated as needed; - 2.
-Inspection of existing and newly constructed structural controls on a semiannual basis, at a minimum; - 3.
-Implementation of standard operating procedures (SOPs) or inspection checklist for structural control inspections and maintenance procedures; - 4.
-Stabilization and re-vegetation of eroded areas as needed; and - Removal of floatables, litter, sediment and debris, in structural controls, as needed. - iii.
+- 2. Inspection of existing and newly constructed structural controls on an annual basis, at a minimum: - 3.
+Implementation of Standard Operating Procedure (SOPs) or an inspection checklist for structural control inspections and maintenance procedures; - 4.
+Stabilization and re-vegetation of eroded areas as needed; and - 5.
+The number inspections for the removal of floatables, litter, sediment, and debris, in structural controls, as needed. - iii.
 The Permittee shall maintain an inventory of structural controls, and maintain a tracking system for inspections and maintenance of the control structures; and - iv.
 The Permittee shall report each year in the Annual Report the following structural control information: - 1.
 The number of inspections performed on structural controls, to include follow-up inspections.
-The inspection documentation (i.e. checklist) shall be made available upon request; - 2.
-A summarization of the maintenance activities performed on structural controls: - 3.
-The estimated amount of floatable, litter, sediment and debris that was removed, if applicable; - Copies of any contractual agreements for maintenance activities if not performed by the Permittee, if requested by the Department.
+The inspection documentation (i.e., checklist) shall be made available upon request; - A summarization of the maintenance activities performed on structural controls: - 3.
+The estimated amount of floatables, litter, sediment and debris that was removed, if applicable; - 4.
+Copies of any contractual agreements for maintenance activities if not performed by the Permittee, if requested by the Department.
 The contractual agreement should specify maintenance activities performed and schedule; and - 5.
-Updated structural controls map of Permittee-owned structural controls added during the preceding year with geographic coordinates.
+Updated structural controls map of Permittee-owned or operated structural controls added during the preceding year with geographic coordinates.